-Overview of Lactate Dehyderogenase, Serum
+Lactate Dehyderogenase, Serum (LDH)

-What is Lactate Dehyderogenase, Serum?
+What is LDH?

 This test measures the amount of an enzyme called lactate dehydrogenase that is an important marker for tissue injury anywhere in the body.
 It may be ordered, along with other tests such as a comprehensive metabolic panel (CMP), when your doctor suspects that a disease or condition is causing some degree of cellular or tissue damage.
 LDH levels may also occasionally be ordered when an individual has experienced muscle trauma or injury or when a person has signs and symptoms of hemolytic anemia.
 LDH testing may be ordered on a regular basis when an individual has been diagnosed with cancer.

 Why is LDH done?

 - As a part of comprehensive metabolic panel